jCarlosD95/CodeFoo2019/README.md

 The server not only passes messages back and forth between clients, but after the chat is finished, it stores the messages in a SQL database.
-The idea was that whenever 2 have communicated via this app in the past. if they enter their previous usernames, the clients will perform a query for messages with the their usernames matching those of the sender and recipient, sort them by timestamp, and display
+The idea was that whenever two people have communicated via this app in the past, if they enter their previous usernames, the clients will perform a query for messages with the their usernames matching those of the sender and recipient, sort them by timestamp, and display